chriscross00/Devereux_Slough_Logger/write_up/devereux_slough_time_series.md

 1. Background of Devereux Slough and data
 2. Normalizing the data
+3. EDA
-3. Creating the model
+4. Creating the model
-4. Validating the model
+5. Validating the model
-5. Forecasting
+6. Forecasting
-6. Conclusion
+7. Conclusion

 This model serves several purposes.
 First, allows the COPR staff to more informed management descisions about the reserve and Devereux Slough.
 Collecting data and building models should result in better management of the reserve.
 Second, it extends the power of the COPR staff, allowing volunteers to contribute in meaningful ways with minimal effort from the COPR staff.
 Third, it can contribute to the larger scientific understanding of ecology.
 There is little scientific literature on TOCE in North America, most of the literature reflects TOCE in South Africa.